Skip to content

 Common workers comp claims in Bevendale

-Workers comp claims in Bevendale most often come from the local agriculture and construction workforces, alongside the back, shoulder, and stress injuries common across every industry.
+Workers comp claims in Bevendale most often come from the local agriculture and grazing workforces, alongside the back, shoulder, and stress injuries common across every industry.

 Bevendale is a scattered rural locality north-west of Goulburn near the Dalton border, populated mainly by graziers, mixed-cropping farmers and a smaller cohort of transport drivers using the surrounding back-road network.
 Workers compensation matters in Bevendale tend to involve livestock-related sprains, machinery pinch injuries during harvest, and the chronic neck and shoulder strain that builds up over long stretches in tractor cabs and on quad bikes.